postmedia-meta/PMLibrary-Unreal/README.md

 Supproted version 5.5

+## Introduction
+[MetaPlayer]
+MetaPlayer is a plugin based on WMF Player that plays multiple videos in sync.
+Since Unreal cannot play videos with a resolution exceeding about 8K, it is designed to split the video into several pieces and import them into Unreal so that the videos can be played in sync.

+[MetaToolkit]
+This plugin aims to create several tools that allow you to easily change various settings.

+[MetaVFX]
+MetaVFX is designed to provide easy access to a wide range of effects that can be used in media art.

 ## Setting
 1. Place the plugin you want to use in the Plugins folder (if it does not exist Plugins folder, create Plugins folder) inside the Unreal project folder.